M-o-a-T/venusian/README.md

 mostly thanks to systemd magic that bind-mounts the `/var/lib/venusian/NAME` directory to `/data`.

-Venus' MQTT topics are prefixed by the output of `get-unique-id`.
-We modify this script to include the user ID, so using a single server for multiple Venus instance poses no problem.
+Venus' MQTT topics are prefixed by the output of `get-unique-id`, which returns the system's UUID.
+We modify this script to include the user ID.

 ## Installation